AngleProtocol/merkl-docs/distribute-with-merkl/types-of-campaign/README.md

 [concentrated-liquidity-pool-incentivization-campaign.md](concentrated-liquidity-pool-incentivization-campaign.md)
 {% endcontent-ref %}

-* When you're ready to start incentivizing the concentrated liquidity pool of your choice, create your concentrated liquidity incentivization campaign using [Merkl's CLAMM Campaign creation tool](https://app.merkl.xyz/create/pool).
+* When you're ready to start incentivizing the concentrated liquidity pool of your choice, create your concentrated liquidity incentivization campaign using [Merkl's CLAMM Campaign creation tool](https://app.merkl.xyz/create/pool). **Before you begin, do not forget to whitelist the tokens you want to use for the incentives by filling out this** [form](https://tally.so/r/3y2bqx).

 ## 2. Airdrop Campaign